Intensity Fluctuation Spectra as a Design Guide for Nonlinear-Tolerant Constellation Shaping: Intensity Fluctuations

 \subsection{Fundamentals on Intensity Fluctuations}

-The optical intensity $I(t)$ is proportional to the magnitude-squared of the optical electric field.
-For a linearly modulated signal propagating through a dispersive fiber, the intensity evolves as:
+The optical intensity $I(t)$ is proportional to the squared magnitude of the optical electric field.
+For a linearly modulated signal, this intensity is represented as:

-where $A_{0}$ is the peak carrier amplitude, $f_{L}$ is the laser frequency, $a_{k}$ are zero-mean data symbols, and $T$ is the symbol period.
-The function $s(t)$ represents the pulse shape $h(t)$ broadened by fiber dispersion, defined as $s(t) = h(t) \otimes \mathcal{F}^{-1} (e^{j\beta \omega^{2} z/2})$.
-The intensity fluctuation (IF) spectrum is obtained via the Fourier transform of \eqref{eq:Intensity2}:
+where $A_{0}$ is the peak amplitude of the optical carrier, $f_{L}$ is the laser frequency of the optical carrier, the $a_{k}$ are the data symbols taken from a zero-mean constellation, $h(t)$ is the pulse shaping function, and $T$ is the symbol period.
+In a dispersive fiber, the pulse broadens and, as a result, the intensity of the optical signal also evolves.
+To account for the dispersion-induced pulse broadening, the pulse shaping function is convolved with the fiber dispersion function

+where $\beta_2$ is the fiber dispersion parameter, $\omega$ is the angular frequency, and $z$ is the distance along the fiber.
+Hence, \eqref{eq:Intensity} can be rewritten as:

+The intensity-fluctuation (IF) spectrum can be calculated by taking the Fourier transform of \eqref{eq:Intensity2}.
+Therefore, the IF spectrum can be expressed as:

 where $B_a(f)$ is the power spectral density (PSD) of the energy signal of the pulse-shaped data sequence.